rthalley/dnspython/doc/name.rst

 Python 3, and ``('www', 'dnspython', 'org', '')`` on Python 2.

 Names may be *absolute* or *relative*.
-Absolute names end in the root label, which is an empty ``binary``.
+Absolute names end in the root label, which is an empty ``bytes``.
 Relative names do not end in the root label.
 To convert a relative name to an absolute name requires specifying an *origin*.
 Typically the origin is known by context.
 Dnspython provides tools to relativize and derelativize names.
 It's a good idea not to mix relative